MrPixle2022/Documentaion/csharp/StringBuilder.md

 System.Console.WriteLine("{0} -> {1}", sb2.Capacity, sb2.Length);
 ```

+-   `length` -> how many characters held by the string
+-   `capacity` -> how many can't hold before re-allocation is required.

 on the builder there are methods like `Equals` to check for equality as well.

 ---

 ## Append(value):

-we can append more text to the builder using the `Append` method
+the `Append` allows the insertion more text to the builder at the end

 ```csharp
 sb.Append("hello this is a value");